About

-Port Erin is a sheltered sandy bay beach on the south of the island protected by the high cliffs of Bradda Head.
-The beach offers some variety with some areas of rocks and pebbles and some great soft sand.
+Port Erin is a sheltered sandy bay beach on the south of the island, protected by the high cliffs of Bradda Head.
+The beach offers some variety, with areas of rocks and pebbles and great soft sand.

 During the peak beach season, you get beach volleyball nets and a pontoon for swimmers in the sea.